 Pipelines are meticulously monitored and inspected to identify potential issues before they cause an incident.
 From NASA-like control rooms, to submarine-shaped tools that travel inside pipelines, operators use a wide variety of cutting-edge technologies to monitor pipelines.
 Those methods are backed up with regular visual inspections – from the ground and air.

 CEPA members have some of the most sophisticated pipeline control rooms in the world.

 Pipeline operators also regularly conduct integrity digs, which involves excavating a section of buried pipe to clean and examine it.
-If a defect is found, it’s repaired and recoated and the pipe is re-buried.
-CEPA members conducted over 3,100 integrity digs in 2015 to examine pipelines for suspected defects and make repairs.
+If a defect is found, it is repaired and recoated and the pipe is re-buried.
+CEPA members conduct thousands of integrity digs every year to examine pipelines for suspected defects and make repairs.